emiltsi/emilportfolio/content/_index.md

 ---
 title: emilt.xyz
 ---
 Hello, I'm Emil.
 I'm a first-year Mechanical Engineering student at the University of Warwick.
-I hope to develop a career in automotive design and development in the future.Welcome to my page.
+I hope to develop a career in automotive design and development in the future.

 >View my CV [here](https://drive.google.com/file/d/1pToYvn9GSWlTPdeS1-IEGbN8qMc472RJ/view)